Music Department Graduate Program Guidelines

 b.
 The committee should meet or consult in some fashion: 1) at the end of the semester in which the qualifying exam is taken; 2) at any time, but regularly during the research and dissertation- writing period to review progress; and 3) just before and at the defense.
 The candidate shall take primary responsibility for initiating these meetings in consultation with the adviser.
 In some cases, it may be necessary to substitute other communicative mechanisms for face-to-face meetings when all parties cannot be present.

-8.8 ABD (all but dissertation) Status and Fees
+10.9 ABD (All But Dissertation) Status and Fees

-At the beginning of each semester, the DGS, in consultation with the dissertation adviser, notifies the Office of Graduate Student Services the ABD status of Music Ph.D. students.
+At the beginning of each semester, the DGS, in consultation with the dissertation adviser, notifies the Office of Graduate student Services the ABD status of Music Department ph.D students.
 There are three categories of ABD status:

 b.
 ABD-ENRL.
 An ABD student is permitted to register for a maximum of 5 years in the category of ABD-ENRL, which includes the 2-year ABD-FIELD period.
 During this 5-year period, no Continuation-of-Registration Fee will be charged.

 c.
 ABD-NOT.
-An ABD is considered in this category beginning from his/her 6th year in the ABD status.
+An ABD is considered in this category beginning from his/her 6thyear in the ABD status.
 ABDs in this category are charged the Continuation-of-Registration fee of $250.00 per semester by the Office of the Graduate Student Services.
 The maximum number of semesters that a student can be charged this fee is 10.
-ABDs in this category are no longer eligible to register.
+ABDs in this category are no longer eligible to registe

 d.
 If a student submits a dissertation beyond the period specified by the ABD-NOT category, a Reactivation Fee of $500.00 will be charged by the Music department.